Reasons to visit the Masai Mara

 -

-How much does it cost to go to the Maasai Mara?
+How much does it cost to go to the Masai Mara?

 The price will depend entirely on the specifics of your trip: the length, group size, and accommodation preferences are the biggest factors on price.